 Bear Rock is Your Hub for Outfitting and Outdoor-ing

-Whether you’re a speed-demon interested in blasting across snowy landscapes on the latest Polaris snowmobiles or a homebody interested in cozying up inside our rustic Pittsburg, New Hampshire lodge, Bear Rock is your place for all things fun.
+Whether you’re a speed-demon interested in blasting across snowy landscapes on a Pittsburg NH snowmobile rental or a homebody interested in cozying up inside our rustic Pittsburg, New Hampshire Bear Rock lodge, Bear Rock Adventures is your place for all things fun.
 Come visit us for an amazing outdoor experience, incredible deals on shopping and a vacation you’ll always remember.

 Get started with one of our Play & Stay packages.